 Alastair Vega smiled at the empty monitor.
 “If you have any questions, just ask ARHA.
-For some reason, if she is unable to assist, she will call me and I’ll help you if I can.
+If she is unable to assist you, she will call me and I’ll help you if I can.
 I’ll see you ladies tonight.
 Have fun moving in.”
 Mr. Vega gave a slight bow and left the apartment.

 Claire chuckled.
 “I had no idea that a scum bag could be so handsome!”

 “I don’t want to talk about him,” Iris snapped, walking around their Living Quarters.

 The wall screen changed from black to white.
 “How can I help you, Claire Birch?”

 “Where’s all our stuff?”

 “According to the tracking signal,” began the artificial intelligence, “your hover-carts will be delivered in a short while.
 In the meantime, perhaps I can answer any questions you may have.”